How do booking points, card and corner betting work?

-Betting on the number of cards and corners in football has become one of the most popular markets in recent years.
+Betting on the number of cards and corners in football, which accumulate to a total number of booking points, has become one of the most popular markets in recent years.
 The concept is simple - you bet on the amount of cards and/or corners in a football match, rather than going for a typical final result, over 2.5 goals or BTTS market (90 minutes only).

-Each colour of card is worth a certain amount of points.
+Each colour of card is worth a certain amount of Sky Bet booking points.
 These points are then added together at the end of a match and the total will be how many booking points were in that match.
 A yellow card is worth 10 booking points, a red card is worth 25 booking points, and if a player receives two yellows and a subsequent red card, they will earn 35 booking points, which is the maximum any single player can receive.
+Different bookmakers may use slightly different point scores, ensure you double-check as Paddy Power and other bookies may have different point scales.
+You can begin to take advantage of this rising betting market by using our SkyBet sign up offer today, just click the link for the latest & available promotions

 Below is an example of what booking point markets are available and how a bookmaker's website will display them: